berlinplan/berlinplan.github.io/readme.md

-#### Why a Terrorist See innocent people living in a psychopathical System as enemy?
+#### we are Killers in the eye of a Terrorist, why?

-Example 1  : In the event that a military force from another country mistakenly causes the loss of a person's family in their village in xxxistan, who bears responsibility for this tragic outcome? the bomb, the pilot, the airplane, the semiconductor manufacturer for the airplane company, the tool manufacturer for the semiconductor company, or even the doner kebab-seller who fed the workers at the tool company?
+Doner-killer: If a person's family in xxxistan is tragically lost due to a military force's mistaken actions, who can be held accountable?
+Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer, or even the doner kebab-seller who supplied food to the tool company workers?

-Example 2: When a psychopathic system enforces sanctions on a country and a company like Google complies, with YouTube being one of its subsidiaries, how much responsibility should be placed on a peace-loving YouTube video creator for contributing to the issue of inequality in the world?
+Youtube-killer: When a psychopathic system imposes sanctions on a country and companies like Google, including YouTube, comply, how accountable should a peace-loving YouTube video creator be for their contribution to global inequality?

 High Tech.
 If societies Decide - they could Invest to Invest in Laboratories how - Technologies